michaelmejaeger/log4j1-scanner/README.md

   Backup original file and remove dangerous classes from archive recursively.
 --force-fix
   Do not prompt confirmation.
 Don't use this option unless you know what you are doing.
+--fix-potentially-vulnerable
+  Fix also files which are potentially vulnerable.
+Don't use this option unless you know what you are doing.
 --keep-backup
   Keep the backup of the original file for each file that is modified.
-The extension of the keepBackup file is '.bak'.
+The extension of the backup file is '.bak'.
 --debug
   Print exception stacktrace for debugging.
 --trace